ChaseAnzelc/Tokenizer-Parser-Evaluator-Interpreter/README.md

 # Tokenizer-Parser-Evaluator
-Tokenizer,Simple Parser, and Evaluator written in Java
+Tokenizer,Simple Parser, Evaluator, and Interpreter written in Java